matrup01/data_import_modules/docu/docu.md

     togglecbar (bool) ... toggles colorbar, default-True
     xlims (list of str) ... takes 2 strings in "H:M:S"-format and uses them as xlims

+2.2.7 NewFData.returndata()

+    returns a dict of all data

 3.    lowcostsensors.py